happy606damon/OpenWeatherMAP-City/README.md

 # OpenWeatherMAP-City
-Merge of 2 SQL tables to generate a weather lookup by city or zip code
+A weather lookup by city or zip code using OpenWeatherMap data

+Be aware: You will need to insert your own OpenWeatherMap API key into city.js